USNS Dalton Victory: World War II

 SS Dalton Victory served in the Pacific War in World War II.
 She was a United States Merchant Marine ship.
 She was operated by Sudden & Christenson Inc from 19 July 1944 to 27 May 1946.
 On 27 May 1946, her operations was transferred to the Moore McCormack Lines, Inc till 3 October 1947.
 As a Merchant Marine ship she had a Merchant Marine crew and a United States Navy Armed Guard to man the deck guns.
 Dalton Victory had enemy attacks from the air, subs and ships.
 She was placed in the National Defense Reserve Fleet in the James River on 3 October 1947.
 One 2 April 1948, she was removed from the Reserve Fleet and put under the US Army Transportation Service.
 During the War the SS Dalton Victory too supplies to Pacific War.
 She was at the Battle of Leyte, Battle of Okinawa and Battle of Iwo Jima.
-During and after the war she had the difficult task of returning the bodies of fallen troops back to the USA.
+During and after the war she had the difficult task of returning the bodies of fallen troops back to the US.

 Acquired by MSTS as a cargo ship

-Dalton Victory was acquired by the Navy and assigned to the Military Sea Transportation Service (MSTS) in a noncommissioned status on 9 August 1950.
+Dalton Victory was acquired by the Navy and assigned to the Military Sea Transportation Service (MSTS) as a Greenville Victory-class cargo ship in a noncommissioned status on 9 August 1950.
 SS Dalton Victory served as cargo ship supplying goods for the Korean War.
 SS Dalton Victory transported goods, mail, food and other supplies, making trips between the US and Korea.